13. Context Engineering¶

 Why This Chapter?¶

 Context windows are limited.
-As conversations grow, you need to manage what information stays in context and what gets summarized or removed.
-Poor context management leads to wasted tokens, lost information, or confusion for the agent.
+As conversations grow, you need to decide what stays in context and what gets summarized or dropped.
+Poor context management wastes tokens, loses important details, and confuses the agent.

-This chapter covers techniques for efficient context management: layers, summarization, fact selection, and adaptive context management.
+This chapter covers practical context management techniques: layers, summarization, fact selection, and adaptive context building.

 Real-World Case Study¶